xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </pre>
 </div>

-## Multicast distribution using TreeSID with static S,G Mapping
+## Multicast distribution using Tree-SID with static S,G Mapping
-TreeSID utilizes only Segment Routing to create and forward multicast traffic across an optimized tree.
-The TreeSID tree is configured on the SR-PCE for deployment to the network.
+Tree-SID utilizes only Segment Routing to create and forward multicast traffic across an optimized tree.
+The Tree-SID tree is configured on the SR-PCE for deployment to the network.
 PCEP is used to instantiate the correct computed segments end to end.
 On the head-end source node,

-**Note: TreeSID requires all nodes in the multicast distribution network to have connections to the same SR-PCE instances, please see the PCEP configuration section of the Implmentation Guide**
+**Note: Tree-SID requires all nodes in the multicast distribution network to have connections to the same SR-PCE instances, please see the PCEP configuration section of the Implmentation Guide**

-### TreeSID SR-PCE Configuration
+### Tree-SID SR-PCE Configuration

 #### Endpoint Set Configuration

-The P2MP endpoint sets are defined outside of the SR TreeSID Policy configuration in order to be reusaable across multiple trees.
-This is a required step in the configuration of TreeSID.
+The P2MP endpoint sets are defined outside of the SR Tree-SID Policy configuration in order to be reusaable across multiple trees.
+This is a required step in the configuration of Tree-SID.

 <div class="highlighter-rouge">
 <pre class="highlight">